interstitialRedirectModalTitle

 Waterfall in forest.

-Buttermilk Falls High Mountain Park Preserve's Buttermilk Falls was historically a vital source of water for the Leni Lenape. © Jason Whitaker
+Buttermilk Falls High Mountain Park Preserve's Buttermilk Falls was historically a vital source of water for the Lenape. © Jason Whitaker

 2. Walk to Waterfalls